BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: System Overview

 \subsection{System model}

-We assume a total number of nodes $n$. \sysname has a \emph{core} and an \emph{guard} layer and distinguishes between \emph{core} and \emph{guard} validators (or guards).
-We denote the number of core validators as $n_c$ and the number of guard validators as $n_g$ such that $n=n_c+n_g$.
+We assume a total number of nodes $n$. \sysname has a \emph{core} and a \emph{guard} layer.
+All validators are \emph{guard} validators (or guards) but only a subset is \emph{core}.
+We denote the number of core validators as $n_c$ and the number of guard validators as $n$.
 Core validators continuously operate the core consensus protocol and process transactions, while guard validators checkpoint the output and audit the operation of core validators and help with recovery.
 Both core and guard validators are selected using a Sybil-resistant election mechanism~\cite{douceur2002sybil} and we usually assume a proof-of-stake approach~\cite{kucci2021proof}.
 We can translate the quantitative assumptions on the nodes to stake assumptions and we often use the two concepts interchangeably.
 Core validators are chosen similarly to existing quorum-based blockchains, consisting of roughly the $100$ entities with the highest stake or those that meet specific criteria, such as owning a minimum percentage of the total stake~\cite{sui}.
-Guard validators include all other stakeholding entities not in this core group.
-The number of guards is assumed to be significantly larger than the number of core validators (multiple hundreds), while their total amount of stake is significantly smaller.
+Guard validators include all stakeholding entities.
+The number of guards is assumed to be significantly larger than the number of core validators (multiple hundreds).
 In practice, we expect full nodes to operate as guards.
 We provide a discussion on the stake distribution in the next section. \sysname operates as a message-passing system.